caosj96-Shenhua/Supply_Chain_Management/README.md

 # Supply_Chain_Management

-This project is build with Java, please open it with Java Netbeans https://netbeans.apache.org/download/index.html
+This project is build with Java, please download the exctuable JAR folder and open SupplyManagementChain.jar

+or you can open it with Java Netbeans https://netbeans.apache.org/download/index.html

 LogIn Username: sysadmin